 Because of their standardised system within an easily accessible Process Library (ASK PAT), Service Management continually benefit from a clear definition of the process to provide new hardware and staff expectations can be set according to the performance expectations on the service.

 Having all the processes, policies and work instructions in ASK PAT now allows Sungard AS to specify requirements and standards for consistent use across the business - with the agreement of stakeholders.

 9. Make Any Large Scale Changes Shareable and Accessible

-Your management system must be a single source of accessible information.
+As already mentioned, your business management system should be your business' single source of accessible information.
 Some of the most successful businesses we have worked with have chosen to open their management system up to customers or even create cross-functional, cross-organisational management systems that can allow communication not just within the organisation, but to flow back in from without as well.

 Interserve's problem was process accessibility.
 Interserve needed their team to have access to a single management system that was Standardised with best practice tools, templates and processes that simplify and improve the way in which Interserve mobilise their contracts.

 Interserve’s Defence Team also shares their Process Library with their customer: the Ministry of Defence.
 The MOD were able to view their supplier’s processes and also shared their own with Interserve.
 Processes are now not only cross-functional but also cross-organisational.

 The end of any business improvement initiative should always be the start of the next one.
 The newly implemented change becomes business as usual and the next most impactful business improvement initiative should get started.
 Continuous Improvement is how businesses stay successful over the long term.